 Downside: Its More Expensive than Fiberglass

 Why?
 For one thing, because people that are really into the save-the-earth camp will pay more for it.
-But that's just a marketing reason.
-Realistically, fiberglass products are mass-produced which brings down costs.
+But that's just given as a marketing reason.
+The primary reason is that fiberglass products are mass-produced which brings down costs.

 Is it worth the extra financial investment?
 Yes, and this is why.
 It really saves money over the long term.
 Assume your new homes construction is being financed by the bank.
 Further assume that the additional cost of soy insulation will up your monthly mortgage payment by $20.

-Since soy is so energy efficient, the thermal gain and loss to your home will be lowered resulting in lowered air conditioning and heating usage.
-It's reasonable to assume that your cost from electricity and/or natural gas bills will reduced much more than the additional $20.
+However, since soy is so energy efficient, the thermal mass gain and loss to your home will be lowered resulting in lowered air conditioning and heating usage.
+It's reasonable to assume that your cost from electricity and/or natural gas bills will be reduced much more than the additional $20.
 Other cost-reducing strategies, like radiant barrier foil in the attic will reap further reductions.

 Its also effective because of its R-Value.
 When its sprayed in a wall cavity of 3.5 inches (8.89 centimeters) deep, it yields an R-Value of 13 to 18, depending on the formulation the insulation contractor uses.

-Many homeowners insurance policy premiums may be reduced because soy insulation sports a fire rating of Class 1.
+Many homeowner's insurance policy premiums may be changed because soy insulation sports a fire rating of Class 1.
 This means that building materials with a Class 1 fire rating will become charred but wont sustain a flame.

 What Kind of Buildings are Good Candidates for Soy?

-Both residential and commercial buildings can use soy.
+Both residential and commercial buildings can benefit from open and closed-cell soy-based insulation.
 One trend in the residential construction market is to use wider exterior walls, i.e. framing them with 2 X 6s rather than 2 X 4s.
-This allows a bigger cavity for insulation, therefore, thermal barrier.
-Commercial buildings can really benefit since they tend to lose efficiency from constantly opening doors and some method of conservation must be found.
+This allows a bigger cavity for insulation, therefore, an enhanced thermal barrier.
+Commercial buildings can really benefit as much since they tend to lose efficiency from constantly opening doors and some method of conservation must be found.